-- 5 Go back to the Draw style tab, and change the Coloring Method to Timestep.
+- 4 Highlight the new protein representation and click the Trajectory tab.
+Above the smoothing control, notice the Draw Multiple Frames control.
+It is set to now by default, which is simply the current frame.
+Enter 0:10:99, which selects every tenth frame from the range 0 to 99. - 5 Go back to the Draw style tab, and select Coloring Method \rightarrow Trajectory \rightarrow Timestep.
 This will draw the beginning of the trajectory in red, the middle in white, and the end in blue. - 6 We can also use smoothing to make the large-scale motion of the protein more apparent.
 Go back to the Trajectory tab, set the smoothing window to 20.
 The result should be similar to Fig. 18.